 One of the reasons that Rhino remains so popular amongst designers is Revit’s primitive conceptual modelling tools.
 Below is a clear example of Revit’s limitations when it comes to conceptual modelling and how Rhino can help.
 Special thanks to David Baldacchino from do-u-revit for contributing to this solution.

 A known ‘bug’ within Revit is how planar trapezoidal surfaces are divided.
 Revit takes the liberty of ‘optimising’ the divisions by treating the surface as a trimmed surface and cropping the UV divisions.
 There is no way to prevent Revit from doing this, even if you are in Dynamo.
-This can causes major problems, as often one needs the UV divisions to follow the surface, not some imaginary trimmed surface.
+This automation can cause significant problems, as often one needs the UV divisions to follow the surface, not some imaginary trimmed surface.

 - Take the top and bottom edges and divide the path.

 - Set the number of points you want.
-This will be the V grid divisions.
+This number will be the V grid divisions.